 What users say about Supernormal app

-"Supernormal app doesn’t always start automatically when a call begins.
+"Supernormal doesn’t always start automatically when a call begins.
 Every so often, I need to trigger it manually, which interrupts the flow a little." - James W, G2

 Should you record every meeting, and what do you actually need?